NativeScript/docs/content/guide/data-binding.md

 }
 ```
-- **One-way (to Model) data binding** - Binding which updates Model due to some action on UI.
+- **One-way (to Model) data binding** - Binding which updates the model in relation to some action in the UI.
 The best example for this is a [tap](/guide/ui-components/gestures-in-nativescript#tap-gesture-in-nativescript) event.

 ```xml
 <Button text="Submit" tap="{{ onTap }}"/>